As U.S. and China meet, Chinese courts decide fate of jailed Canadians viewed as bargaining chip

 On Thursday, Chinese foreign ministry spokesman Zhao Lijian hit back against criticisms of the detentions and use of both men as bargaining chips in a strategy of “hostage diplomacy.”
 Zhao said China’s courts were handling the cases “independently and in accordance with the law, while fully protecting the legal rights of the persons involved.”

-Ahead of the talks in Anchorage — the first face-to-face meeting between Biden administration and top Chinese officials — the U.S. has signaled it would continue some of former president Donald Trump’s hard line approach toward China.
+Ahead of the talks in Anchorage — the first face-to-face meeting between Biden administration and top Chinese officials — the United States has signaled it would continue some of former president Donald Trump’s hard-line approach toward China.

 Blinken on Wednesday announced sanctions on 24 Hong Kong and Chinese officials in response to Beijing’s imposition of a controversial national security law in Hong Kong.
 The administration also served subpoenas on unnamed Chinese companies over possible national security risks.

 “This has not gone unnoticed.
-China is sending a clear message with the date of the trials: if China doesn’t get what it wants, neither will the United States,” said Natasha Kassam, a research fellow at the Lowy Institute in Sydney.
+China is sending a clear message with the date of the trials: If China doesn’t get what it wants, neither will the United States,” said Natasha Kassam, a research fellow at the Lowy Institute in Sydney.

 Beijing has moderated expectations for the Alaska meeting, while signaling that it too will maintain a tough stance.
-China’s ambassador to the U.S. Cui Tiankai said in an interview with Chinese media that he did not have “overly high expectations.”
+China’s ambassador to the United States, Cui Tiankai, said in an interview with Chinese media that he did not have “overly high expectations.”

 “We don't count on a single dialogue to solve all problems between China and the U.S.,” he said, in comments posted on the embassy’s website.
 “China didn’t come all the way to Alaska to make compromises.”

-By doubling down ahead of the meeting with the trials of the two Michaels, Kassam said, Beijing is also hoping to intimidate countries away from aligning with the U.S.
+By doubling down ahead of the meeting with the trials of the two Michaels, Kassam said, Beijing is also hoping to intimidate countries away from aligning with the United States.

 She said, “The tragic consequences of this downward spiral in U.S.-China relations is that there is no end in sight for the arbitrary detention of two Canadians who were simply in the wrong place at the wrong time.”